 - Robert Hilborn, American Association of Physics Teachers

 - Olga Pierrakos, James Madison University

-- Tom Rudin, National Academy of Science, Engineering, and Medicine
+- Tom Rudin, National Academies of Sciences, Engineering, and Medicine

 - Gabriela Weaver, University of Massachusetts-Amherst